Washington County Mayor's Office

 Dan Eldridge, Mayor

-Dan Eldridge is serving his first term as Washington County's chief financial officer — the primary responsibility of the County Mayor.
-Eldridge was elected in August, 2010 to replace the retiring George Jaynes, who served as County Mayor from 1986-2010.
+Dan Eldridge is serving his second term as Washington County's chief financial officer — the primary responsibility of the County Mayor.
+Eldridge was initially elected in August, 2010 and re-elected in August, 2014.

-The County Mayor is chairman of the County Commission and chief financial officer of the county.
+The County Mayor is chief financial officer of the county.
 In the case of Washington County, which has grown to a population of more than 120,000, this entails managing a general fund budget exceeding $60 million.

 The County Mayor also has care and custody of all county property.
 He has the power to appoint department heads, subject to confirmation by the County Commission.
 The Mayor serves terms of four years.